nflverse/nflfastR/README.md

 ### Example 8: Working with roster and position data

-The `clean_pbp()` function does a lot of work cleaning up player names and IDs for the purpose of joining them to roster data.
+The `clean_pbp()` function does a lot of work cleaning up player names and IDs for the purpose of joining them to roster data, and has already been performed on the data hosted in the repository.
 We recommend doing the join on `passer_id`, `rusher_id`, or `receiver_id`.
 Below we used `receiver_id` to figure out the position of targeted players, and then measure the top 5 at each position in terms of total EPA gained on pass targets.

 ``` r
 #this file contains all roster data from 1999 through present